pola-rs/polars-book/user_guide/src/indexing.md

 Polars DataFrames don't have an index and therefore indexing behavior can be consistent without the need of a `df.loc`, `df.iloc`, or a `df.at` operation.

-The rules are as follows, depending of the datatypes of the index values:
+The rules are as follows, depending on the datatypes of the index values:

 - **numeric**